ambientsprotocol/ambc/README.md

 ### Compiler Output

-Finally, `ambc` should return a [multihash](https://github.com/multiformats/multihash) from that operation.
+If no output `-o` is specified, and the `--display` flag is not used, `ambc` will return a [multihash](https://github.com/multiformats/multihash) from an `ipfs dag put` operation.

 This hash will be used by the execution engine to run the code on a distributed, peer to peer network.

-This is currently not yet implemented.

 ## Contributing